 Waiting too long to lock down a vehicle will mean (a) paying through the nose; (b) being priced out of the market; or (c) not even having the option to overpay because every car will be sold out.
 All of those scenarios will be very likely for Memorial Day weekend, when demand is sky-high.

 How to Get a Cheap Rental Car for Memorial Day Weekend

 Book four to six weeks ahead.

 Given the current rental car shortage, we recommend booking a rental car for the holiday weekend four to six weeks ahead.
-We are seeing situations around the country where customers find a cheap airfare for $50 or $60 only to end up paying 10 times that for a rental car.
 The earlier you lock in your rental vehicle, the less likely you will pay nosebleed rates.

 Track your reservation.

 It’s a time-sucking chore to constantly monitor your reservation to see if you can snag a lower rate, but AutoSlash will do this for you at no extra cost.
 After you book your car, ask AutoSlash to track your reservation.
 We’ll shoot you an alert if there’s a price drop so you can rebook at the lower rate.

 Car rental companies will often offer very attractive weekend promo rates—but there may be some strings attached.
 Be sure you understand what restrictions may be in place when you make your reservation.

 Planning on renting for fewer than 5 days?
 Consider pricing out a 5-day rental if your plans are flexible.
 A rental that is 4 days and 3 hours or longer is typically priced on a weekly rate plan. while anything shorter is priced on a daily rate plan.
 We’re seeing numerous cases where a weekly rate ends up being cheaper than 4 days or so at the daily rate.
 So it’s worth submitting multiple quotes for different lengths as you may be able to save by renting for a bit longer.